-I speak from experience as someone who does a lot of research trips with my kids staying only 1 or 2 nights at each safari camp!
+I speak from experience as someone who did a lot of research trips with my kids, when they were young, staying only 1 or 2 nights at each safari camp!
 3-4 nights is a good time period at each lodge.
-It also reduces tiring travelling time.
+It also reduces the tiring travelling time.

-4) If on a long safari – go for variety of activities
+4) If on a long safari – go for a variety of activities